articulate/storyline-sdk/README.md

-storyline-sdk
+Storyline 2 SDK
 =============

 ##Introduction
-The Storyline-sdk consists of documentation, interfaces, and sample code that demonstrate how to customize the player that surrounds your Storyline slide content, referred to as the frame.
+The Storyline 2 SDK consists of documentation, interfaces, and sample code that demonstrate how to customize the player that surrounds your Storyline slide content, referred to as the frame.

 ##Flash Document
 The included Flash® document was created in Adobe® Flash® Professional CS6 and saved as an uncompressed document (.xfl).
-It is located in the folder named [CustomFrame](https://github.com/articulate/storyline-sdk/tree/v1.0/CustomFrame).
+It is located in the folder named [CustomFrame](https://github.com/articulate/storyline-sdk/tree/v2.0/CustomFrame).

 ###Document Library
 The library is divided into four main folders (assets, components, panels, and windows).
 All the graphical assets for the sample frame are contained within these folders.